bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 So further, we have to talk about kicking disruptors.
 Something that a malicious entity can do, in this case, Orange is a malicious entity, is simply not obey the protocol.
 So, for example, reveal random messages, or messages that are not XORs of what you have, or possibly even the opposite of the XOR that you have, purposefully garbling all the other messages.
-The problem in this case is that if Orange does something evil, like in this case here, green really did pay for the meal, orange did not pay, but orange is saying as though he paid.
+The problem in this case is that if orange does something evil, like in this case here, green really did pay for the meal, orange did not pay, but orange is saying as though he paid.
 The problem here is that there's no way to find out who the disruptor is in an efficient way.
 So in other words, orange can disrupt indefinitely this protocol from happening and that's pretty unfortunate.
 So yeah, so who disrupted the message?